 Registered team members will be alerted of apparel availability via Team Snap and also at preseason activities.

+Mountain Biking is not currently a MSHSL sport.
 It is our hope that in the future we will gain high school sport status.
-You can help us by recruiting more club members and being great teammates these first few years.
+You can help us by recruiting more club members and being great teammates.
 This will build our reputation as a viable and growing club.

 You are responsible for arranging your own transportation to and from all practices and races.
 We encourage you to coordinate rides with other participants by: